Last Update: May 8, 2018

 How we use the information

-SDNCentral uses your personal information to better understand your needs and provide you with better service.
-Specifically, we use your personal information to help you complete a transaction, to communicate back to you, provide updates on service and benefits, and to personalize our web sites and communications with you.
-Credit card numbers are used only for payment processing and are not retained for other purposes.
-From time to time, we may also use your information to contact you for market research or to provide you with marketing information we think would be of particular interest.
-We will always give you the opportunity to opt-out of receiving such contact.
+From time to time, we may also use your information to contact you for our legitimate interest to perform market research or to provide you with marketing information we think would be of particular interest.
+We will give you the opportunity to opt-out of receiving such contact.
 If you would like to read more about how to opt-out, please follow the directions given below in the “Choice” section of this document.
 In addition, we will also follow local requirements where applicable.

-- We also use personal information to help us develop, deliver, and improve our services, content, and advertising.
+We also use personal information for our legitimate interests to help us develop, deliver, and improve our services, content, and advertising.

-We may also use personal information for internal purposes such as auditing, data analysis, and research to improve SDNCentral’s services, and customer communications.
+We may also use personal information internally for our legitimate interests such as auditing, to detect fraud, data analysis, and research to improve SDxCentral’s services, and customer communications.

 Disclosure to Third Parties